Welcome to the GovHack Handbook!

 Don’t forget to look after yourself: take breaks, eat, drink and go for an occasional walk.
 Allow some time to get away and freshen up.
 Showers clear the mind!

-- Check the Eligibility criteria on each award category – some award require you to use data from a specific data portal or dataset.
+Check the Eligibility criteria on each award category – some awards require you to use data from a specific data portal or dataset.

-- Good ideas need sleep – aim for 7 hours minimum on the Friday night as Saturday will be a long day!
+Good ideas need sleep – aim for 7 hours minimum on Friday night, as Saturday will be a long day!

 Prepare your video